 A white horse is the main charge on the coat of arms of the University of Kent

-and it appears on the badge of Kent Fire and Rescue Service.
+and taking the lead from the county council, it appears on the badge of Kent Fire and Rescue Service.

 and Kent Police

 as well as on the official arms of the High Sheriff of Kent

 Unsurprisingly the white horse is also found on the arms of the Kent County Society

 Another notable appearance of the Kent emblem is on a plaque alongside one bearing the Sussex martlets